nostrbuild/nostr.build/README.md

 ## How to use nostr.build

-nostr.build is a free to use media hosting platform that allows users to upload images, gifs, videos and audio to nostr.build servers, returing a link to share the uploaded media.
+nostr.build is a free to use media hosting platform that allows users to upload images, gifs, videos and audio to nostr.build servers, returning a link to share the uploaded media.

-Simply go to https://nostr.build using your favorite browser, select the media you want to upload by either drag-and-dropping it on the website, or the 'Select Media' button, and nostr.build returns a link that to add to nostr notes or share the image anywhere.
+Simply go to https://nostr.build using your favorite browser, select the media you want to upload by either drag-and-dropping it on the website, or the 'Select Media' button, and nostr.build returns a link to add to nostr notes or share the image anywhere.

 <img src="https://nostr.build/i/6154824466ae933fd71ef422d5316bc6bed7a6d8bc8667ae2e4492f1a063346f.jpg"  height="400">        <img src="https://nostr.build/i/4d2dccdeadc168d277b755d863a53f43b52e59cae65ec3896baab42df433ecb8.jpg"  height="400">